Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Place a large dish with water under the dish of your pet’s food dish, to avoid aunts and other critters from crawling into the food.

 Place food dishes high off the ground on a counter or table where your pet can reach it.
+You can tape the dishes down to avoid being knocked off the surface placed.

- When you leave your home, paint, YES paint your door with spray paint with these words: PETS INSIDE, CATS – DOGS, ETC. and the number of pets.
+ When you leave your home, paint, YES paint your door with spray paint with these words:

 Or purchase a Pet Safety Alert window decal here: http://hurricanepetsrescue.org/firstresponse-sticker/

 2. Gather and take with you recent photos of your pets.
+Print the photos and place them in Ziploc bags.

 Prepare flyers with a photo of your pet and contact information and print them out so you have them ready to go in the event that your pet goes missing.